-The previous-generation Focus ST didn’t perform well in terms of depreciation, with the petrol hatchback model struggling to keep 40 percent of its new value after three years.
-This time around our experts predict the new five-door hatch will retain 44% over a typical three-year/36,000-mile ownership period, while the estate fares even better, worth almost 46 percent of its original price over three years and 36,000 miles.
+The previous-generation Focus ST didn’t perform well in terms of depreciation, with the petrol hatchback model struggling to keep 40% of its new value after three years.
+This time around our experts predict the new five-door hatch will retain 44% over a typical three-year/36,000-mile ownership period, while the estate fares even better, worth almost 46% of its original price over three years and 36,000 miles.

 In this review